cncf/tag-observability/working-groups/query-standardization/dsl-designer-interview-questions.md

       1. If so can they be used in joins?

 ### Logs

+Logs are typically structured (e.g. JSON) or unstructured strings associated with a single timestamp when the log entry was generated.

 1. What does the incoming log event model look like for the DSL?
    1. A timestamp and a message field?